-Temporary curbside drop-off and pick-up is available directly in front of the Bell Museum located at 10 Church Street SE, Minneapolis, MN 55455.
-Longer-term parking is available at nearby meters as well as the 4th Street Ramp.
+Temporary curbside drop-off and pick-up will be available at Northrop Auditorium via Church Street, across from Lilly Plaza.
+Longer-term parking is available at nearby meters as well as the Church Street and 4th Street Ramp.

 - Lunch: non-refrigerated, non-microwavable, nut-free